Sebastian Korda follows in father's footsteps at Aussie Open

 "My dad definitely took the ball very early, I kind of play the same way," he said.
 "I'm an aggressive player.
 I try to use my serve and to play fast points."

-Petr, who turns 50 on Tuesday, serves as Sebastian's main coach, though his ability to travel with his son is limited by his commitments to his daughters' golf careers.
-Sebastian is accompanied in Melbourne by his traveling coach, Dean Goldfine, who formerly coached Andy Roddick and Todd Martin.
+Petr serves as Sebastian's main coach, though his ability to travel with his son is limited by his commitments to his daughters' golf careers.
+Sebastian was accompanied in Melbourne by his traveling coach, Dean Goldfine, who formerly coached Andy Roddick and Todd Martin.

-"He's got an all-around game," Goldfine said before Sebastian's doubles match on Sunday.
+"He's got an all-around game," Goldfine said.
 "He's got a big serve, great serve.
 He hits the ball really well off the ground for a guy his size and moves extremely well.
 Great hands and just an overall good understanding of the game.

 "He's just really a complete player for someone his age."